 2. Commission Junction (CJ)

-Right behind Amazon, Commission Junction is perhaps the second-oldest affiliate program.
-Most folks in the industry know the company as “CJ.”
+Next to Amazon, Commission Junction is perhaps the internet’s second-oldest affiliate program.
+Most folks in the industry refer to the company as “CJ.”
 Unlike Amazon, it’s a network rather than an e-commerce store.

-At the time of writing, more than 1,500 merchants use CJ’s service.
-These merchants are in a wide variety of niches, so it’s highly recommended you join this network.
+At the time of writing, more than 3,300 merchants used CJ’s service.
+These merchants are in a wide variety of niches, so I highly recommend that you join this network.

-CJ’s signup process isn’t particularly difficult.
+CJ’s signup process isn’t complicated.
 But once in, you’ll need to apply with specific merchants.
-The difficulty of the application process varies per merchant.
-There are some that will grant you instant approval, others will take a few days, and a few will leave you in limbo forever with no response.
+The application process varies per merchant.
+Some will grant you instant approval, others will take a few days, and a few will leave you in limbo forever with no response.

 Impact is one of the younger affiliate networks on this list.
-Impact was founded in 2008 by former employees of Commission Junction, Savings.com, and LeadPoint.
+The company was founded in 2008 by former employees of Commission Junction, Savings.com, and Leadpoint.

-At the time of writing, Impact has more than 1,000 merchants in its network.
-Again, there’s a diverse array of merchants that should fit most verticals.
+At the time of writing, there are more than 3,500 merchants in Impact’s network.
+As with Commission Junction, the diverse array of merchants should fit most verticals.

-The application process to join Impact can be a little bit harder than it is for CJ, but once in, I’ve found it easier to get accepted by the merchants.
+The application process to join Impact can be a little more challenging than it is for CJ, but once in, I’ve found it easier to get accepted by the merchants.

-I think Impact’s reporting and postback options are much more flexible than those with the other affiliate programs.
-If a merchant uses multiple affiliate networks (which is common), I always connect to it via Impact first.
+Impact’s reporting and postback options are much more flexible than other affiliate programs.
+If a merchant I want to partner with deals with multiple affiliate networks, including Impact, I’ll use Impact.

-ShareASale has some of the best merchant choices available.
-ShareASale currently works with more than 1,000 merchants offering everything from physical products to software services.
+ShareASale is part of Awin and has some of the best merchant choices available.
+ShareASale currently works with over 1,000 merchants offering everything from physical products to software services.
 This makes it perfect for this site’s focus on internet marketing.